 Prerequisites: Biology 520 and consent of instructor.
-Recommended: Zoology 570 or Psychology Behavioral mechanisms relating animals to their physical and biotic environment.
+Recommended: Zoology 570 or Psychology 561 Behavioral mechanisms relating animals to their physical and biotic environment.
 625. (244.)
 Physical Aspects of Ecology (3) Two lectures and three hours of laboratory.
 Prerequisite: Biology 520.
-Analysis and measurement of physical factors of the environment and of the processes by which energy and matter are exchanged between organisms and the environment; the significance of the 626.
-(245.)
+Analysis and measurement of physical factors of the environment and of the processes by which energy and matter are exchanged between organisms and the environment; the significance of the physical environment in ecological processes.
+626. (245.)
 Aquatic Ecology (3) Two lectures and three hours of laboratory.

 Prerequisites: Biology 520 and consent of instructor.
 Application for collecting permit must be made at least six weeks before class begins at the Center for Marine Studies (AS-111).
 Ecological concepts as applied to benthic and pelagic populations and communities in fresh water and marine environments.
+630. (240.)
+Seminar in Terrestrial Ecology (2) Prerequisite: Biology 520.